Espinosa's 9th-inning homer carries Angels over A's

 OAKLAND, Calif. -- The Los Angeles Angels shocked the Oakland Athletics on Tuesday night, taking the lead on Danny Espinosa's dramatic ninth-inning, three-run homer and holding on for a 7-6 victory.

-Los Angeles' Cam Bedrosian pitched a perfect ninth for his second career save after Andrew Bailey (1-0) worked a scoreless eighth inning.
+Los Angeles' Cam Bedrosian pitched a perfect ninth for his first career save after Andrew Bailey (1-0) worked a scoreless eighth inning.
 Ryan Dull (0-1) yielded Espinosa's blast.

 Dull allowed back-to-back singles to Jefry Marte and Cameron Maybin to begin the ninth before retiring Andrelton Simmons on a fielder's choice.
 Espinosa won the game on an 0-2 pitch.